Searching for music for a memorial service? Here's a selection of wonderful music.

 Meditative. |

-Wichita, So Falls Wichita
+As Falls Wichita So Falls Wichita Falls |

 Delicate solo